GHaxZ/snow/README.md

 Once snow is running, you can use the following hotkeys:

-- "r" to regenerate the landscape
+- "r" - to regenerate the landscape
-- "q" to quit
+- "q" - to quit

+That's all there is to it; it's quite simple, really.

 ## Contributing